Alex-Lin5/Snake-JavaFX/README.md

 #### - Model
 - Package Point is the basic unit indicates the coordination of objects, like snake and food
   - BasePoint provide equals and hashCode method to support the manipulation of Collection
   - RectPoint is inherited from BasePoint, all objects calls the RectPoint as their attributes
   - Might implement HexPoint inherited from BasePoint as another approach to operate model
 - Keypad receive keyboard input event and respond to snake and other objects
 - snakeList and foodList are instantiated on the board
+- Package Food contans all functional food
-- Food is enumed as different types of functional food, and stored in foodList
+  - Food object is inherited by different types of functional food, and stored in foodList
 - Snake performs grow, move and molt as it is included in the class file
 #### - View
 - Enum Color with several provide color like black, red and white etc., each one stores a web value as string passed to member method in pen
   - Color is passed to snake and food as static object as part of attribute
+  - Color is included in model snake and food as one of the attributes
 - Painter will paint the GUI of board, snake body is partially painted, the head and tail is painted independently for sliding through the grid
 - Messenger will provide information of game, like snake info including name,